 The Weather in Rome

-Discover history and sophistication with Rome holiday lettings
+Discover history and sophistication with Rome holiday rentals

-There are multiple ways to reach Rome holiday lettings.
+There are multiple ways to travel to Rome.
 The city has two airports, Fiumicino and Ciampino, which have good international links with airports across the world.
 From Fiumicino, you can get a train, taxi or coach to the city centre.
 From Ciampino, it’s best to get a coach shuttle or taxi.

-It’s also possible to rent a car and drive yourself, but be aware that driving in Rome can be tricky and stressful for the inexperienced.
-It’s also possible to arrive into Rome from elsewhere in Italy by train, or from elsewhere in Europe by ferry (which docks around an hour away from Rome).
+It’s also possible to rent a car and drive to your holiday accommodation yourself, but be aware that driving in Rome can be tricky and stressful for the inexperienced.
+It’s also possible to travel to Rome from elsewhere in Italy by train, or from elsewhere in Europe by ferry (which docks around an hour away from Rome).

 Weather in Rome: What to expect